 Other potential problems in Polish Lowland Sheepdogs include:

 - Blindness (often a result of diabetes)

+You probably won’t find a Polish Lowland Sheepdog to adopt anytime soon — they’re pretty rare.
 If you contact a breeder, insist on getting a copy of the health testing, as well as copies of tests done on the parents.